EADS-BAE merger plan hits political crunch point

 Senior aides to the leaders of all three countries held a video conference on Friday and “put everything on the table to see if we can go forward,” the source added.

-EADS and BAE denied a German report that this had resulted in deadlock and that the merger proposal had collapsed.
+EADS EAD.PA and BAE (BAES.L) denied a German report that this had resulted in deadlock and that the merger proposal had collapsed.

 “We have been informed by the governments about the status of the discussions, but in no way have we been told that the deal is off,” a spokesman for Airbus parent EADS said.